Catastrophic antiphospholipid syndrome

-CAPS has a mortality rate of about 50%.
-With the establishment of a CAPS-Registry more has been learned about this syndrome, but its cause remains unknown.
-Infection, trauma, medication, and/or surgery can be identified in about half the cases as a "trigger".
-It is thought that cytokines are activated leading to a cytokine storm with the potentially fatal consequences of organ failure.
-A low platelet count is a common finding.

 Presentation

 Clinically, the syndrome affects at least three organs and may affect many organ systems.
 The syndrome usually occurs with small vessel thromboses affecting organ systems such as the gastrointestinal tract and manifestations of the acute respiratory distress syndrome (ARDS), a type of systemic inflammatory response syndrome (SIRS).
 Peripheral thrombosis may be encountered affecting veins and arteries.
 Intra-abdominal thrombosis may lead to pain.
 The body contains β2-GPI, a glycoprotein in the blood, which is considered a natural anticoagulant due to its inhibitory effects on certain aspects of platelet synthesis and function.
 Because the formation of anti-β2-GPI antibodies can occur after exposure to bacteria, the body favors a hypercoagulable state, which has been noted to activate toll-like receptor 4 resulting in what is known as a cytokine storm or a thrombotic storm.
 A thrombotic storm may also occur due to the following precipitating events: alterations in coagulation and fibrinolysis, which induce high mortality rates, and infections amongst pediatric patients where IgM and IgG anti-β2-GPI antibodies induce an endothelial signal, leading to a procoagulant state.
 It is also hypothesized that thrombotic storms occur due to prothrombotic genetic risk factors, which trigger a sped-up form of thrombosis after its first occurrence, rather than being caused solely by environmental factors.
 Cardiovascular, nervous, kidney, and lung system complications are common.
 More specifically with the heart, Asherson's syndrome can lead to complications such as mitral valve regurgitation (MVR) in which the mitral valve does not shut properly allowing backflow of blood into the heart as well as angina (chest pain) and myocardial infarction (heart attack).
 Furthermore, complications in the kidneys may occur, including low urine production and high blood pressure, while complications with the lungs can result in rapid breathing (hyperventilation) and low oxygen levels (hypoxemia).
 The affected individual may exhibit skin purpura and necrosis.
 Cerebral manifestations may lead to encephalopathy and seizures.
 Myocardial infarctions may occur.
 Strokes may occur due to the arterial clotting involvement.
 Death may result from multiple organ failure.

 Furthermore, the syndrome has been shown to manifest multi-organ failures and miscarriages in the context of pregnancies.
 54% of pregnant mothers with the disease experienced fetal loss, and around 50% of pregnant mothers died from complications associated with the syndrome.